Making Thorough Referrals

 Making a good referral takes skill and patience.
 Really good referrals include follow-up to make sure that the student is getting the support he/she needs.
 When making a referral to the University Counseling Center please use a Referral Form.
 Here are some elements of making a thorough referral:

-Information in these sites is not intended to replace a one-on-one consultation with a trained counselor.
+Information in this site is not intended to replace a one-on-one consultation with a licensed mental health worker.
 If you are a student having problems, we urge you to contact us at 412.396.6204 to schedule an appointment.